AndreiVasilev/SDL2_Particle_Simulation/README.md

     };
 ```
 <br><br>
 The screen.load_swarm() method is where the magic starts to happen.
-Each particle within the swarm particle array is looked at.
-The coordinates saved within each particle object are taken and mapped to a position within the buffer that corresponds to a position within the 2D pixel array of the SDL window.
+The coordinates saved within each particle object are looked at and a corresponding position within the buffer is pulled up (which corresponds to a position in the 2D pixel array of the SDL window).
 The set_pixel_color() method then takes that position in the buffer and fills it with a hexidecimal color code.
 In turn, what appears on screen is a pixel (or particle) with that assigned color.
 ```sh
     void Screen::load_swarm(Swarm &swarm) {
         // Load swarm particles.